jan-nie/dhbw-framgang/asr/asr.md

 ## 2. Architecture decisions and concrete design patterns IMSE will follow
 ### 2.1 Architecture decisions
 - Backend and frontend are completely separated from each other (communication takes place only via defined interfaces)
+- Fault-Tolerant Design: Employ fault-tolerant techniques and architectural patterns to handle failures gracefully.
+This includes designing components to be resilient to faults and implementing error handling.

+- Distributed Systems: Consider building the system using a distributed architecture.
+Distributed systems allow for scalability and fault tolerance by breaking the application into smaller, loosely coupled services.
+Each service can run nearly independently and be deployed and scaled separately, increasing availability by reducing the impact of failures and allowing for better resource allocation.

+- Monitoring and Alerting: Implement robust monitoring and alerting mechanisms to detect failures or performance issues promptly.
+This includes setting up logging, health checks, and performance metrics to track the system's behavior.
+By closely monitoring the system, you can proactively address any potential problems and ensure quick recovery or mitigation of issues.
 <br/>
 <br/>